deltachat/mailadm/doc/index.rst

 Assumptions used in this doc:

-- you are using `dovecot` as MDA (mail delivery agent) and `postfix` as MTA (mail transport agent).
+- you are using `dovecot` as MDA (mail delivery agent) and `postfix` as MTA (mail transport agent) and have a working setup of both, including proper SSL setup.

-- You have Python and virtualenv installed.
+- You have Python and python-virtualenv installed.

-- `/home/vmail/example.org/` is the base directory where all user mail directories are created by dovecot.
-This directory is managed by dovecot by the `vmail` user and dirs/files are created by the dovecot service.
+- You have a `vmail` user with a home directory that keeps all virtual users and their mailstate.
+Both `mailadm` and `dovecot` will write or delete files there.

-- `/home/mailadm` ("$HOME") is the home directory of the "mailadm" user where mailadm configuration and account state is managed and where mailadm is installed in the virtualenv `/home/mailadm/venv` environment.
+- You have a `mailadm` user with a dedicated home directory under which the mailadm software is installed and all mailadm token/user state is managed.

 installing mailadm
 +++++++++++++++++++++++++++++++++